 Pursuant to due call and notice thereof, a regular meeting of the City Council of the City of Roseville, County of Ramsey, Minnesota, was held on the 28th day of September 2015 at 6:00 p.m.

-The following Members were present: Willmus, Etten, McGehee, Laliberte and Mayor Roe;
+The following Members were present: Willmus, Etten, McGehee, Laliberte and Mayor Roe; and the following Members were absent: None.

 Council Member McGehee introduced the following resolution and moved its adoption: